Sunday, May 31, 2020

 Patreon image donor: Matt Chan

-4 And the serpent said to the woman: No, you shall not die the death.
-5 For God doth know that in what day soever you shall eat thereof, your eyes shall be opened: and you shall be as Gods, knowing good and evil.
+4 But the serpent said to the woman, “You will not surely die.
+5 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”

 Patreon image donor: Alyssa W.